 Watch for signs of an infection or slipped muscle within the first week after surgery:

 If you notice any of these symptoms, contact an eye doctor or emergency medical services immediately.

 How do I know if the surgery was successful?

 The first few days after surgery will provide a good indication of the success of the surgery.
 However, eye alignment can change over time and the final outcome of the surgery may not be confirmed until your eye has healed, typically around six weeks post-surgery.

 Most children under the age of 10 will need multiple procedures to obtain optimal results.

-Schedule an appointment with an eye doctor to discuss any concerns you may have about an eye turn or strabismus surgery, and to begin your journey toward clear and comfortable binocular vision.
+Schedule an appointment with an eye doctor to discuss any concerns you may have about an eye turn or strabismus surgery.

 What Is Intermittent Strabismus? »